eleev/device-kit/README.md

 ![](logo-device_kit.png)

 # ✍️ About
-📱Framework that allows to get extended information about an iOS device.
+📱Lightweight framework that allows to get extended information about an `iOS` device.

 # 🏗 Installation
 ## CocoaPods